Andrés Fernández (footballer, born December 1986): Porto

 On 30 July 2014, Fernández signed a four-year contract with Porto, with the buyout clause being set at €30 million.
 He became the fifth Spaniard to join the Portuguese club after compatriot Julen Lopetegui took over two months earlier.

 Fernández made only four appearances during his spell, each in a different competition.
 His Primeira Liga debut was on 21 September 2014, in a goalless home draw with Boavista in the Derby da Invicta.

 Fernández was loaned to Granada on 17 July 2015, in a season-long move.
 On 25 July of the following year, after playing all the matches but one to help his team again retain their top-tier status, he moved to Villarreal of the same league also in a temporary deal.

 Villarreal

 On 22 June 2017, Fernández joined Villarreal on a permanent four-year deal.
 He had finished his first season as starter due to Sergio Asenjo's serious knee injury but, on 25 August, during a league game away to Real Sociedad, met the same fate.

 Fernández played second-fiddle to Asenjo until his departure, save for a brief period at the end of 2018–19.

 Huesca

 On 28 August 2020, Fernández agreed to a three-year contract at Huesca, newly promoted to the top division.
 A backup to Álvaro Fernández, he contributed 16 appearances in his first season, suffering relegation.

 Later career

 On 18 August 2023, Fernández signed a one-year deal with second-tier Levante.
 In July 2025, after helping the side to achieve promotion as champions, he joined Almería on a two-year contract.
+Starting his debut campaign aged 38, he took part in all 42 matches for the third-placed side, adding four in the unsuccessful promotion playoffs.